Back to blog

 3. Document everything — Note dates, verbal feedback, TOT flags, coaching sessions, or times when you felt pressured on breaks.
 Keep records of injuries or near-misses.

-4. Report concerns — If you believe a standard isn’t properly disclosed or interferes with breaks/safety, file a protected complaint with the New York State Department of Labor (dol.ny.gov/WWPA or [email protected]).
+4. Report concerns — If you believe a standard isn’t properly disclosed or interferes with breaks/safety, file a protected complaint with the New York State Department of Labor (https://dol.ny.gov/WWPA or [email protected]).

 5. Prioritize safety — You have the right to take required breaks.
 Never skip them to chase a number.

-Additional rights (OSHA, workers’ comp, reasonable accommodations) still apply.
-Recent state measures like the Warehouse Worker Injury Reduction Act add further ergonomic and hazard-assessment requirements.
+Additional rights under OSHA, workers’ compensation, and reasonable accommodations still apply.
+The new Warehouse Worker Injury Reduction Program (effective June 1, 2025) adds further ergonomic and hazard-assessment requirements.

 Why This Matters for All of Us